-The year was also marked by the establishing a brand new manufacturing facility in rural Bangladesh, with the aim of creating "the best factory in the country".
+The year 2014 was marked by consolidating the re-structured supply base around the newly opened factory in Bangladesh and working towards rooting it in the principles of social and environmental responsibility with the aim of creating "the best factory in the country".
 In the aftermath of the tragic Rana Plaza factory building collapse, a significant number of brands decided to move out of Bangladesh rather than invest in improving the working conditions in the industry.
-Continental Clothing took the contrasting view that the country remained a valuable manufacturing base and the correct strategy was to show a long-term commitment by setting the highest standards with regard to the safety and wellbeing of the workforce.
-The new factory was audited by Fair Wear Foundation as well as undergoing various audits and inspections for building and fire safety.
+Continental Clothing Co. took the contrasting view that the country remained a valuable manufacturing base and the correct strategy was to show a long-term commitment by setting the highest standards with regard to the safety and wellbeing of the workforce.
+The new factory was audited by Fair Wear Foundation after opening, and underwent various audits and inspections for building and fire safety, achieving highest standards and appraisals.

-The Company's re-structured supply base centered around three principal factories, which together represented 90% of the output, complimented by two additional factories.
+The Company's supply base centered around three principal factories, in Bangladesh, India and Turkey, which together represented 88% of the output, complimented by two additional factories.
 The overall number of workers directly engaged in the Company's manufacturing operations was in the region of 3,800 persons.
+There were no new suppliers.

-Continental Clothing continued to communicate the membership of Fair Wear Foundation in a range of ways, including garment labeling, printed and electronic product catalogues, websites and press releases, and carrying the FWF logo on company materials.
+Continental Clothing Co. continued to communicate its social responsibility and the membership of Fair Wear Foundation in a variety of ways, including garment labeling, printed and electronic product catalogues, websites and press releases, and carrying the FWF logo on company materials.